Gravitational back-reaction is magical: Discussion

 There are several directions that are of interest for future work.
-The key constraints for non-local magic here are given in terms of inequalities.
-Part of the reason for bounds instead of a precise equality is that non-local magic requires extremization while the computation of magic itself is already non-trivial.
-However, given the universal behaviour of non-local magic across multiple distinct measures of anti-flatness, there is reason to believe that a unifying statement or even a precise equality exists between entanglement spectral properties and magic.
-In the particular case of quantum field theory, it is also crucial to generalize our observations to definitions of magic that is native to the infinite dimensional system, e.g. non-Gaussianity, as well as other different measures of spectral anti-flatness.
+The key constraints for nonlocal magic here are given in terms of inequalities.
+Part of the reason for bounds instead of a precise equality is that nonlocal magic requires extremization while the computation of magic itself is already nontrivial.
+However, given the universal behavior of nonlocal magic across multiple distinct measures of antiflatness, there is reason to believe that a unifying statement or even a precise equality exists between entanglement spectral properties and magic.
+In the particular case of quantum field theory, it is also crucial to generalize our observations to definitions of magic that is native to the infinite dimensional system, e.g. non-Gaussianity, as well as other different measures of spectral antiflatness.

-Approaching non-local magic from a different perspective, we can start with state $\rho_A$ from the usual stabilizer polytope and construct a purified state $\psi_{AB}$.
-One can also define a non-local magic as the minimal magic among all possible purifications.
+Approaching nonlocal magic from a different perspective, we can start with state $\rho_A$ from the usual stabilizer polytope and construct a purified state $\psi_{AB}$.
+One can also define a nonlocal magic as the minimal magic among all possible purifications.
 In the same vein of connecting magic with entanglement, we ask whether it is possible to define instead magical entanglement, i.e., the entanglement that cannot be removed by any Clifford operation\footnote{We thank Kaifeng Bu for this suggestion.}.
-In this case, one can easily show from our entropy bounds that magical entanglement is an upper bound of non-local magic.
+In this case, one can easily show from our entropy bounds that magical entanglement is an upper bound of nonlocal magic.
 However, it is yet unknown whether the two definitions are equivalent.
-Finally, recall that non-local magic can be generalized to systems with multi-partite entanglement.
-This will be crucial in understanding the behaviour of e.g. Haar random states, random tensor networks, and holographic states.
-As the type of multi-partite entanglement is quite constrained for stabilizer states, non-local magic may be crucial in the classification of multi-partite entanglement.
+Finally, recall that nonlocal magic can be generalized to systems with multipartite entanglement.
+This will be crucial in understanding the behavior of e.g. Haar random states, random tensor networks, and holographic states.
+As the type of multipartite entanglement is quite constrained for stabilizer states, nonlocal magic may be crucial in the classification of multipartite entanglement.

 For CFTs specifically, several of our results rely on the assumption that the bipartite entanglement across a subregion $A$ and its complement $B$ in a pure state can be approximately converted into a tensor product of entangled pairs through unitaries that only act on the respective subregions.
 Although this assumption is well-supported by numerics and well-motivated by holographic tensor networks models, it is unclear the extent to which this holds for a single copy of (holographic) CFT in general.
 This assumption may also admit further modification in the case where $A$ consists of multiple disjoint regions.
 It is important that we understand the regime of validity for such assumptions and pave the way for proving \cref{conj:cft} and extending the generality of \cref{prop:flatsmoothNLM}.